Breast Augmentation

 The breast implant can be placed directly under the breast tissue (subglandular), under the chest muscle (submuscular), or in combination known as a “dual plane.”
 Dual plane placement gives the advantages of both techniques and minimizes the disadvantages of each.

-Dual Plane/SUBMUSCULAR BREAST AUGMENTATION
+DUAL PLANE/SUBMUSCULAR BREAST AUGMENTATION

 This is my preferred method of performing breast augmentation in the vast majority of cases.
 Adding more layers of tissue overlying the implant translates to less palpability and visibility of the implant.
 In thin women, placing the implant under the muscle gives a more natural appearance by hiding the edges of the implant.
 The muscle maintains most of its attachments to the sternum (breast bone) and rib cage, so most patients do not notice an appreciable decrease in strength.
 I feel that this technique gives the most natural, consistent, and long lasting results.